dotnet/docs/docs/core/compatibility/sdk/7.0/solution-level-output-no-longer-valid.md

 This change was made because the semantics of the `OutputPath` property, which is controlled by the `--output`/`-o` option, aren't well defined for solutions.
 Projects built in this way will have their output placed in the same directory, which is inconsistent and has led to a number of user-reported issues.

-When a solution is built, any properties passed in (either explicitly via the `--property` option to MSBuild or implicitly via `dotnet` CLI options like `-r` or `-c`, which are translated to MSBuild properties) are applied globally to all projects that are part of that solution's chosen build configuration.
-This means that the `OutputPath` property is set to the same value for all projects, which means that all projects will have their output placed in the same directory.
+When a solution is built with the `--output` option, the `OutputPath` property is set to the same value for all projects, which means that all projects will have their output placed in the same directory.
 Depending on the complexity of the projects in the solution, different and inconsistent results may occur.
-Let's take a look at some examples of different project shapes and how they are affected by a shared `OutputPath`.
+Let's take a look at some examples of different solution shapes and how they are affected by a shared `OutputPath`.

 ### Single project, single TargetFramework